Philippa Langley: Looking for Richard project

 In late 2010, Langley won the backing of Leicester City Council (LCC) CEO Sheila Lock for a dig and television documentary to promote Leicester's association with Richard III; if any remains were found, they were to be buried in Leicester Cathedral.
 LCC would not provide direct funding, but as owners of the car park, they were able to approve and license the excavations, and introduce Langley to local state sponsors, particularly Leicestershire Promotions.
 Langley contracted the University of Leicester Archaeological Services (ULAS) to do the excavations.
 In August 2011, inconclusive ground penetrating radar results led to withdrawals of sponsorship.
 Langley led an online crowdfunding appeal to worldwide Richard III Society members, who filled the gap and provided £17,367 of the £32,867 cost for the 2-week excavation.
 (Note: The 2-week excavation commissioned by Langley and the Looking for Richard project, cost £32,867, and was funded by the Richard III Society members (£17,367), Leicester University (£10,000), Leicestershire Promotions (now LPL Tourism Services) (£5,000), and Leicester Adult Schools (£500).)
-On 25 August 2012, three days after the 527th anniversary of Richard III's death, ULAS commenced the excavation and dug the first trench over the "R" mark, and after a few hours, discovered a skeleton that was later confirmed to be the remains of Richard III.
+On 25 August 2012, three days after the 527th anniversary of Richard III's death, the ULAS team commenced the excavation, and after a few hours osteoarchaeologist Jo Appleby uncovered a skeleton identifying spinal abnormalities which was later confirmed through DNA testing, led by Leicester University's Professor Turi King to be the remains of Richard III.